 There will be people who are ideologically opposed to expanding the program, regardless of the details, Malsam-Rysdon warned the group.
 She said members of the coalition will help educate lawmakers.

-The proposal aims to pay for the state's share in part by expanding access to services that are fully funded by the federal government, with the goal of freeing up enough state funding to pay for the addition of more residents to the Medicaid program.
+The proposal pays for the state's share of broadening eligibility in part by expanding access to services that are fully funded by the federal government.
+That could reduce current state spending to be put toward expansion.